cloudevents/spec/cloudevents/working-drafts/dds-format.md

 MUST be stored in the `body` field using the `bytes` type.

-For other types, the implementation MUST translate the data value into a text or JSON representation of the value using the union types described for the message body.
+For other types, the implementation MUST translate the data value into a text or JSON representation using the union type described for the message body.

 ## 4 Examples